Acode-Foundation/acode-plugin-docs/docs/editor-components/editor-file.md

 ```

 ::: warning
-Custom Editor Tabs are isolated from main dom using shadow dom, so don't select tab elements using main dom(`document`).
+Custom Editor Tabs are isolated from main dom using shadow dom, so don't select tab elements using main DOM(`document`).
 :::

 ### Saving File Changes